emmanuel2199/melbourne-parking-availability-prediction/README.md

 ## Project Overview

-This project applies predictive analytics to forecast on-street parking availability in Melbourne using real-time parking sensor data and parking restriction information from the City of Melbourne Open Data platform.
+This project applies predictive analytics to forecast **on-street parking availability in Melbourne** using real-time parking sensor data and parking restriction information from the **City of Melbourne Open Data platform**.

-The goal is to identify patterns in parking availability and predict whether a parking bay is likely to be legally available at a given time.

----

-## Problem Statement

 Urban drivers often struggle to find legal parking spaces due to time-based restrictions and limited availability.

-This project aims to:

-- Predict parking availability
-- Identify violation patterns
-- Analyse temporal parking behaviour
-- Provide insights for smarter urban mobility planning
+This project explores patterns in parking usage and builds a machine learning model to predict whether a parking bay is likely to be available at a given time.

 ---

+## Project Objectives

+The objectives of this project are to:

+- Analyse parking availability patterns across Melbourne
+- Identify parking violations based on restriction rules
+- Perform exploratory data analysis on parking sensor data
+- Build a predictive model to forecast parking availability
+- Provide insights that could support smarter urban mobility planning

+---

 ## Data Sources

-City of Melbourne Open Data Portal:
+Data used in this project was obtained from the **City of Melbourne Open Data Portal**.

+Datasets include:

 - On-Street Parking Bay Sensors dataset
-- Parking Sign Plates dataset
+- Sign Plates Located in Each Parking Zone dataset

-These datasets include information about:
+These datasets provide information about:

 - Parking sensor status
 - Parking zones